rashidwassan/today-i-learned/devops/docker.md

 - Docker can be simply explained as advanced version of virtulization.
 - Docker is used for containerization.
 - Container is just like a virtual machine.
-- Docker a set of PaaS.
+- Docker a set of PaaS (Platform as a Service).
 - Docker is an open-source centralized platform designed to build, deploy, and run applications.
 - Container is like a virtual machine and docker is the tool which creates this virtual machine.
 - Docker is actually an engine (Docker Daemon).